skyvers/Aged-care/tutorial/chapter2.md

 _*Modules:*_ In Skyve, modules define self-contained areas of functionality and have their own menu group.
 By default, Foundry apps start with a single module i.e Admin module.
 In the Design tab of your application, you can add or remove a module using the Add button.

-_*Documents:*_ In data design, documents are related to the real business entities (e.g.resident, facility, assessment).
+_*Documents:*_ In data design, documents are related to the real business entities (e.g.Residents, Facilities, Assessments).
 For more details about documents click on this link https://skyvers.github.io/skyve-dev-guide/concepts/

 _*Attributes:*_ Attributes contain information about each document (e.g. Resident's document attributes : name, id, photo, bio etc.).
 Attributes can have different data types and different view.